goschtl/zope/Sandbox/pcardune/z3cFormJS/trunk/src/z3c/formjs/README.txt

 have to specify which javascript library we want to use to handle the events so as to render the javascript correctly.
 This is done using browser layers.
 The formjs framework implements renderers for jquery.
-The rendered are registered as adapters as follows.
+The renderers are registered as adapters as follows.

   >>> import zope.component
   >>> zope.component.provideAdapter(jsevent.JQueryEventRenderer)